KentStateWeb/rwd/_posts/2016-4-17-week13-preview.md

 ### HTML/CSS Prototypes/Templates Assignment

 These are the final prototypes for three main templates for your websites.
-They will include the full visual elements from your mockups and style tiles, also include functioning HTML/CSS and JavaScript.
+They will include the full visual elements from your mockups and style tiles, and also include functioning HTML/CSS and JavaScript.

 <a href="http://rwdkent.com/class/assignments/templates/" class="button small">View HTML/CSS Templates Assignment</a>